rust-lang/rust/src/doc/unstable-book/src/language-features/loop-break-value.md

 [#37339]: https://github.com/rust-lang/rust/issues/37339

-Documentation to be appended to section 3.6 of the book: Loops (after "Loop Labels", or before if the "Break" section is moved).
-If this is deemed too complex a feature this early in the book, it could also be moved to a new section (please advise).
-This would allow examples breaking with non-primitive types, references, and discussion of coercion (probably unnecessary however).
+Documentation to be appended to section G of the book.

 ------------------------

 ### Loops as expressions

-Like everything else in Rust, loops are expressions; for example, the following is perfectly legal, if rather useless:
+Like most things in Rust, loops are expressions; for example, the following is perfectly legal, if rather useless:

 ```rust